 The Tonnellerie Sylvain is in Libourne in the Bordeaux region and was founded in 1957.
 The production of over 30,000 barrels a year is made selecting oak trees from the most beautiful French forests that are managed sustainably by the National Forestry Organization.

-The barrel profiles are based on a very selective process aimed at the benefits of grain tightness.
+The French oak barrels profiles are based on a very selective process aimed at the benefits of grain tightness.

 Signature - Limited Series